thanhlecongg/rise-hust/content/home/welcome.md

 headless: true # This file represents a page section.
 weight: 10 # Order that this section will appear.
 title: |
-  Welcome to RISE Website !
+  Welcome to RISE Website
+hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns: '2'
+  columns: '1'
   # Add custom styles
   css_style:
   css_class: